ftrackhq/integrations/doc/tutorial/setup.rst

 ****************

-The best approach is to create your own set of repositories and then pull from the ftrack Framework repositories as an remote upstream.
+The best approach is to create your own set of repositories and then pull from the ftrack Framework repositories as a remote upstream.

 ..  important::